MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/generate-embed-token.md

 ## Considerations and limitations

-For security reasons, an embed token can’t expire later than the Azure AD access token that created it.
-Therefore, if you use an Azure AD access token to generate several embed tokens over a period of time, each embed token will return with a shorter lifetime so that it doesn't expire after the access token.
+For security reasons, the lifetime of the embed token is set to the remaining lifetime of the Azure AD token used to call the `GenerateToken` API.
+In particular, if you use the same Azure AD token to generate several embed tokens, the lifetime of the generated embed tokens will be shorter with each call.

 ## Next steps